-Once you have applied column chart we will get the chart like this.
+- Once you have applied the column chart, we will get a chart like this.

-We cannot see the sales conversion percentage column, so select the chart and go to the Design tab.
-And from design tab click on “Change Chart Type”.
+- We cannot see the sales conversion percentage column, so select the chart and go to the Design tab.
+And from the design tab, click on “Change Chart Type.”

-This looks easy, but we have one more way i.e. manual way, we will see that method below.
+It looks easy, but we have one more way i.e., manual way.
+We will see the method below.

 Method 2: Manually Add Secondary Axis to the Chart

-In this method, we cannot select “Sales Conversion Percentage” columns directly, so select the chart and click on “Format”.
+In this method, we cannot select “Sales Conversion Percentage” columns directly, so choose the chart and click on “Format.”

-Now press Ctrl + 1 to open FORMAT DATA SERIES option.
+- Now press Ctrl + 1 to open the FORMAT DATA SERIES option.

-We will have a secondary chart like below one.
+- We will have a secondary chart like the below one.

 Now from this chart, we can easily see the trend from one month to another month.